-This is the first high school level English class that covers a broad range of writing, literature, informational (nonfiction text), language and speaking skills.
+This is the first high school level English class that covers a broad range of writing, literature, informational (non-fiction text), language and speaking skills.
 Students will review the writing process and write several varieties of essay including narrative, argumentative, and informative/explanatory.
 Students will learn the fundamentals of literary terms and work with an assortment of literature and informational texts.
 To Kill a Mockingbird, Of Mice and Men, and novels of choice are pieces of literature addressed, along with a variety of informational articles, non-fiction text, and the works of William Shakespeare.
 Language standards, which include grammar and vocabulary, are stressed along with speaking, listening, critical reading, critical writing, and critical thinking.

+- → Important Course Considerations:

+- ✓ This course requires additional reading and writing outside of class time.

+- ✓ The majority of grading comes from essays and tests.

-This course fulfills the MMC 10th grade English requirement
+- This course fulfills the MMC 10th grade English requirement

 - Program Opportunities:

 - o Arts and Communication

 - o Business, Management, Marketing, and Technology

 - o Engineering, Manufacturing, and Industrial Technology

 - o Health Sciences

 - o Human Services

-- o Agri-Science and Natural Resources
+- o Agriscience and Natural Resources

-🚭 Course No. S1/S2 COURSE NAME GRADE LEVEL CREDIT HS0110AA/HS0110AB Language & Literature 10 10 1
+Course No. S1/S2 Course Name Grade Level Credit HS0110AA/HS0110AB Language & Literature 10 10 1

-☑ Prerequisite: Successful completion of Language & Literature 9.

-If you did not receive credit in one of the above prerequisite courses you will need to select English Literature/Composition 9 for each semester you did not receive credit.
+- ☑ Prerequisite: Successful completion of Language & Literature 9. - Note: If you did not receive credit in one of the above prerequisite courses you will need to select English Literature/Composition 9 for each semester you did not receive credit.